Using this guide What's covered

 To see how lumpectomy and mastectomy surgeries are done, view our animations below.
 For personal insights into lumpectomy surgery, see our patient experience videos in which HCF members talk frankly about their preparation, surgery and recovery.

 Breast cancer starts when cells in your breast start growing in an uncontrolled way.
 It’s the second most common cancer affecting Australian women.
 One in 8 women will develop breast cancer during their lifetime.
 Around 1% of breast cancers are found in men.
 The surgical options are similar for men and women.

 Breast cancer in women is often detected through a breast cancer screening mammogram.

 What’s breast cancer surgery?

-There are 2 types of breast cancer surgery:
+There are 2 main types of breast cancer surgery:

-A lumpectomy, or breast conserving surgery, is often used in early stage breast cancer.
+A lumpectomy, or breast conserving surgery, is often used when the tumour is smaller.
 It’s also known as a partial mastectomy or wide local excision.
 The surgeon removes the cancer and a small amount of surrounding tissue.